kazugorou/kazugorou/README.md

 if im sitting with someone it doesnt mean i ship the characters

-if our ponies look similar u can literally just ask me to change mine idc (i care a lot)
+if our ponies look similar u can literally just ask me to change mine idc (i care a lot) my style is inconsistent <3

 hyperfixating hermitcraft/life series !! renchantingduo n treebark beloveds <3